sfrdmn/remark-yaml-annotations/Readme.md

 [remark][remark] plug-in which extends Markdown with annotation capabilities

+## Dependencies currently out of date

+Please ping me if you're interested in using this and I'll make some time to update it

 ## huh?

 Annotation!
 It's pretty good.
 Let's say, for example, you have a blog post: